lannonbr/Portfolio/content/blog/working-in-public-notes/index.md

 ## Thoughts on GitHub as a Platform

 GitHub really transitioned "Open Source" to be a public space for people to contribute to software, rather than the traditional sense of it being a licensing / distribution tool.
 With GitHub exploding in popularity, it became a social network for devs, and with such, the cliques form, the celebs rise and fall, and the things we thought were stable may not be anymore.

+## Part 1 - How People Make: 02 - The Structure of an Open Source Project

+Being part of an open source community may not have all the technical / social norms of "The Open Source Community" as there are so many different subcommunities beneath that things differ from group to group.

+The core of contribution is that anyone can suggest changes, but not everyone can approve said changes.

+New features can span from a GitHub Issue, to a RFC (Request for Comments) to discuss if the feature _should_ be added, less on if it can be added.

+"Maintainers" could be people who have merge access, or as well, those who just have influence.
+For some OSS projects, this could equate to "core maintainers" or "community maintainers". how one gains access to merge / commit access can vary based on leinent or strict guidelines & trust.

+> At the time, [Lorenzo Sciandra] did not feel "good enough" to contribute to React Native ~ Nadia (page 48)

+What does it even mean to be "good enough"? to contribute.
+People I've personally talked to sometimes see a big number of issues or pull requests and it seems daunting to contribute.
+It may be interesting to think why that's the case.

+A repo is not just the code, but the community, discussions, and evolution of the project at large.

+Other venues are also used in the process of using, creating, and discussing OSS projects: Slack, Discord, Stack Overflow, etc.

+Early timelines of OSS Projects usually go in the order of:

+1. Few people developing the project fairly privately / closed off.
+(Experimental tools may be open source but not always taking contributions from the outside yet)
+2. promotion / growth of a Stablized version of the software.
+Getting more people involved both in using the tool as well as maybe contributing to it as well.

+It's interesting Nadia comments that maintainence of a project (Issues, PRs, etc) is less fun than actually writing code.
+I could see the flip side of the phase of discussion could be invigorating at certain points.

+Users are more familiar with GitHub's project management tools, so when projects move issues to other platforms, people can be put off.

+Four Production Models

+- High User Growth, High Contributor Growth: Federations (ex: Rust)
+- High User Growth, Low Contributor Growth: Stadiums (ex: Babel)
+- Low User Growth, High Contributor Growth: Clubs (ex: Astropy)
+- Low User Growth, Low Contributor Growth: Toys (ex: ssh-chat)

+Federations: The big & open & approachable projects, but given the scale are more complex in governance

+Clubs: Niche projects where the people maintaining it are mainly the people using it

+Toys: Self-explainitory, not used by many, also described in circles as "Pet projects"

+Stadiums: The big projects, but sometimes daunting which lead to smaller contributor growth.
+Nadia makes a parallel with this to big twitch streamers.

+The debate of whether the community should be centralized vs decentralized. should there be a small group calling the shots, or should it be more representative of it's audience.

+### Thoughts on The Structure of an Open Source Project

+At large, open source is a very diverse thing due to the nature of how different projects are.
+Do you have a project a few people are working on and they'll likely only be the only users, or do you have a small 12-line node script used by millions.
+What are the ramifications for strong / weak governance, and what happens when a project that should have a strong governance doesn't?
+Why do you think of an open source project as "daunting" or "approachable"?